ash-project/ash/documentation/topics/expressions.md

 - `exists/2` | `exists(foo.bar, name == "fred")` takes an expression scoped to the destination resource, and checks if any related entry matches.
 See the section on `exists` below.
 - `path.exists/2` | Same as `exists` but the source of the relationship is itself a nested relationship.
 See the section on `exists` below.
 - `parent/1` | Allows an expression scoped to a resource to refer to the "outer" context.
+Used in relationship filters and `exists`

 ## DateTime Functions